2018 • 06 • 28

 Nearest Airport: Ninoy Aquino International Airport, also known as Manila International Airport (Manila)

 There are several ports that moor boats going to Isla Verde; there are ports in Tabangao, Ilijan, and Dela Paz.
-Depending on the waves, the boatmen usually decides where to moor the passenger boats.
+Depending on the waves, the boatmen usually decide where to moor the passenger boats.
+It also depends on you; the public/passenger boats are docked at Tabangao, while private boats are usually docked at Barangay Ilijan.

 - Take any bus that would go to Batangas Grand Terminal; fare is P157.
-JAM Liner and DLTB have daily trips coming from Taft, Buendia and Cubao.
-Travel time is maximum of 3 hours depending on the traffic.
+JAM Liner and DLTB have daily trips coming from Taft, Buendia, and Cubao.
+Travel time is a maximum of three hours depending on the traffic.

-- Via Tabangao Port: Once at Batangas Grand Terminal, take the jeepney going to Batangas Bayan and have the driver drop you off where you can take another jeepney going to Tabangao Port; jeepney fares are at P12 each).
+- From Batangas Grand Terminal, take the jeepney going to Batangas Bayan and have the driver drop you off where you can take another jeepney going to SM Batangas; jeepney fares are at P12 each.

 Entrance Fee and Other Charges

-Entrance Fee: It depends on where you choose to go and stay on the island.
+- Entrance Fee: It depends on where you choose to go and stay on the island.
 Some areas have no entrance fee.
+Resort entrance fees range from P25 to P100.

-Camping Fee: It depends on the resort.
+- Camping Fee: It depends on the resort.
 Some of them allow camping, some don’t.
 Usual rate is around P100 – P200.
-If you have no tent and opted for tent accommodation, usual rate is P200/head per night.
-Bring your own tent if you want to save some bucks.
+If you have no tent, rental rates range from P200 to P600, depending on the tent capacity.

-Cottage Rental Fee: Rates vary from one resort to another but usually start at P300/head per night in a fan room accommodation.
+- Cottage Rental Fee: Rates vary from one resort to another but usually start at P300/head per night in a fan room accommodation or if per room basis, P1500 to P2000 (good for four people).

 - Many divers have flocked to this place, but it still remains unspoiled and looking almost untouched.
 The shores are clean except for the residue of tree logs washed off-shore by the waves.